 The process of saving the context of one process and loading the context of another process is known as Context Switching.
-In simple terms, it is like loading and unloading the process from running state to ready state.
+In simple terms, it is like loading and unloading the process from the running state to the ready state.

-1. When a high-priority process comes to ready state (i.e. with higher priority than the running process)
+1. When a high-priority process comes to a ready state (i.e. with higher priority than the running process).

-2. An Interrupt occurs
+2. An Interrupt occurs.

-3. User and kernel mode switch (It is not necessary though)
+3. User and kernel-mode switch (It is not necessary though)

-4. Preemptive CPU scheduling used.
+4. Preemptive CPU scheduling is used.